 This species typically breeds in the fall months, and gives birth after a gestation period of 60 to 75 days.

-Female screaming hairy armadillos give birth to one litter of offspring each year, typically consisting of two young.
-There is often one male and one female in each litter.
-Young weigh just over 5 ounces (155 grams) at birth.
-Their eyes will remain shut until 16 to 30 days passes, and they wean from their mother until around 2 months of age.
-Screaming hairy armadillos reach sexual maturity is at 9 months.
+Female screaming hairy armadillos give birth to one litter of offspring each year, typically consisting of two to three young.
+Newborn armadillos weigh just over 5 ounces (155 grams).
+Their eyes remain shut for about 16 to 30 days, and they wean from their mother when they are about 2 months old.
+Screaming hairy armadillos reach sexual maturity at 9 months.

 Screaming hairy armadillos alter their periods of activity seasonally; in warmer months, they are primarily nocturnal creatures.
 However, this behavior shifts to diurnal activity in winter months when desert heat becomes less of a threat.

-This species can live up to 16 years in human care.
+Screaming hairy armadillos can live up to 8 or 9 years in human care.

-Currently, screaming hairy armadillos live in a series of protected areas in their native range, including the 8.4 million acre Kaa-lya National Park in Bolivia.
+Currently, screaming hairy armadillos live in a series of protected areas within their native range, including the 8.4 million acre Kaa-lya National Park in Bolivia.